- What we treat

 Speak with our admission teamCall now on 0330 111 2015

 Once you have completed your residential stay with us, you’ll be embarking on a new life without addiction.
-During your process here, you will have broken the cycle of active addiction and started to heal from whatever it is that brought you into treatment in the first place.
+During your treatment process with us, you will have broken the cycle of active addiction and started to heal from whatever it is that brought you into treatment in the first place.
 Throughout your journey at Delamere, you will acquire a unique set of tools that you can continue to use to protect and maintain your sobriety once you have left.

 We have even been known to support you in what we call social coaching and de-sensitisation techniques, during which we help you prepare for social events and work functions.
 Provided you are active in your recovery, there is no reason you can’t live life to the full and stay safe.

 Aftercare treatment is an essential part of the recovery process from active addiction.
 During your stay with us at Delamere we will look at key areas of your life where a detailed plan can be put in place to help keep you safe, confident and continuing to grow.